SNCommunity/req/pages/falls.md

 ---
-title: Falling animations
+title: Fall animations
 ---
 <!-- ## ⚠️ Any clickable hyperlinks have additional important information -->

-# Required falling animations
+# Required fall animations

 <ol>
   <li>Knocked off of feet (into air fall loop)</li> <!-- <a href="./falls/knocked-off-feet"> </a> -->